danah boyd

 I did my Master's Degree at the MIT Media Lab's Sociable Media Group with Judith Donath (supervised also by Henry Jenkins and Genevieve Bell).
 My master's thesis focused on how people manage their presentation of self in relation to social contextual information in online environments.
 As an undergraduate, I studied computer science at Brown University, advised by Andy van Dam.
 My undergrad thesis focused on how prioritization of depth cues is dependent on levels of sex hormones in the body and how this affects engagement with virtual reality.

 Outside of academia, I have worked at various non-profits and corporations.
+I am a trustee of the Computer History Museum,a member of the Council on Foreign Relations, and on the advisory board of Electronic Privacy Information Center.
 I was a founding board member of Crisis Text Line, which uses technology to serve people in the midst of a mental health crisis.
 I'm a former Trustee of the National Museum of the American Indian and a former Director of Social Science Research Council.
-For five years, I worked at V-Day, an organization working to end violence against women and girls worldwide.
+For five years, I worked at V-Day, an organization seeking to end violence against women and girls worldwide.
 I helped build an online community to support activists.
 For a complete bio, click here.

 On the web, I'm known for two things: maintaining an Ani DiFranco lyrics site and blogging prolifically.
 Personally, I love music, dancing, hiking, reading, and all things fuzzy.
 At my core, I'm both an advocate and a scholar.
 I'm also a parent to three kids.